 Asst Headmaster, Delphian School, OR

 As schools fight to stay relevant and search for ways to engage students in meaningful learning experiences, many are looking to competency education.
 How might you transition your teaching model?
 How might you create assessment systems that are mission-driven?
-In this session, two schools leading in this work—The Nueva School and The White Mountain School— will share stories and roadmaps.
+In this session, two schools leading in this work will share stories and roadmaps.

 Assistant Head for Teaching and Learning, The White Mountain School, NH